Procedure: Work health and safety committees and representatives

 Training for WHS Committee members and HSRs

 - WHS Committee training is required for WHS committee members.

-- HSRs are entitled to attend 5 days of training in work health and safety practices and refresher training course every year.
-This training shall be delivered by a provider approved by Comcare.
+- HSRs are entitled to attend five days of training in work health and safety practices and refresher training course every year.
+This training is delivered by a provider approved by Comcare.
 However, it is the HSR’s decision on whether to attend the training or not.

 - Training records are maintained as per the WHS training procedure.